-- Schorl or black tourmaline is rich in iron, which causes dark shades from deep brown to bluish-black.
-This variety makes up 95 percent of all tourmaline, though most of it isn’t gem-quality.
-Schorl, in particular, is said to have protective powers against harmful radiation, toxins and anxiety.
+Black tourmaline, known as “schorl” is rich in iron, which causes dark shades from deep brown to bluish-black.
+This variety makes up 95 percent of all tourmaline, though most of it isn’t gemstone-quality.

-- Dravite or brown tourmaline is rich in magnesium, which causes colors ranging from brown to yellow.
-It’s named for the Drave District of Carinthina (now Slovenia) where it’s found.
+Dravite or brown tourmaline is rich in magnesium, which causes colors ranging from brown to yellow.
+It’s named for the Drave District of Carinthina (now Slovenia) where this stone is found.

-Tourmaline is mined in Brazil, Sri Lanka, Nigeria, Mozambique, Madagascar, Afghanistan, Pakistan and the U.S.—mainly Maine and California.
+Tourmaline is mined in Brazil, Sri Lanka, Nigeria, Mozambique, Madagascar, Afghanistan, Pakistan and the U.S.—primarily Maine and California.

 Tourmaline is desirable because of its sheer range of color options.
 Combined with a good hardness of 7 to 7.5 on the Mohs scale, tourmaline makes very wearable birthstone jewelry.